 - eating a balanced, nutritious diet from as many natural sources as possible

 - engaging in at least 150 minutes of moderate to high-intensity exercise every week, according to the American Heart Association

 - screening for diseases that may present a risk

-- learning to manage stress
+- learning to manage stress effectively

-- engaging in activities that provide purpose and connection to others
+- engaging in activities that provide purpose

-- maintaining a positive outlook and appreciating what you have
+- maintaining a positive outlook on life

-- defining a value system, and putting it into action
+- defining a value system and putting it into action

 The definition of peak health is highly individual, as are the steps a person may take to get there.
 Every person has different health goals and a variety of ways to achieve them.